Top 13 Must-Haves for an Amazing B2B eCommerce Website

 Your eCommerce platform must be able to seamlessly integrate with your CRM, ERP, PIM, WMS, 3PL or any other business solution you currently use.

 Data should flow freely so that all systems are kept in sync.
+You can use web scraping tool to get data from any website in your desired frequency, format and delivery mode, without coding.

 If the eCommerce platform you are considering won’t slip like a chameleon into your existing architecture set it aside and keep looking.